Shipping is taking 2-5 working days

 Why are our makeup brushes brimming with bacteria, you might ask.
 It’s down to a combination of factors.
 First up, texture.
 Creamy, liquid makeup by its very nature contains water, creating a welcoming environment for bacteria to thrive in.
 And of course, it isn’t just makeup that our brushes are coming into contact with.
 As we blend brushes across our skin they're mopping up a cocktail of natural oils, sebum and dead skin cells.
 If you’re topping up your makeup during the day, there’s likely to be additional grime and invisible pollution particles in the mix too.

 Unfortunately, the problem doesn’t end with our brushes.
 In fact, it’s only really the beginning.
 Applying makeup on the go is the norm, which means many of us can be found resting our makeup bags on public surfaces, like train seats and bathroom counters.
-Even if we’re not doing that, we’re still throwing our makeup bags into a potentially less-than-pristine handbag amongside used face masks, crumbs and the like.
+Even if we’re not doing that, we’re still throwing our makeup bags into a potentially less-than-pristine handbag amongside cash, crumbs and the like.
 The solution?
 At least once a month, empty your makeup bag completely and give both the inside and out a thorough clean with antibacterial wipes.